 If you miss a dose, take it as soon as you remember.
 Do not take it if it is close (within 12 hours) to your next dose.
 Just take the next dose at your regular time.
 Do not take more than 1 dose of VOTRIENT at a time.
 Call your health care provider if you have any questions.

 Keep in mind that everyone experiences side effects differently.
 VOTRIENT may cause serious side effects, including

 - Heart failure.
 This is a condition where your heart does not pump as well as it should and may cause you to have shortness of breath

 - Bleeding problems.
 These bleeding problems may be severe and cause death.

 Symptoms may include unusual bleeding, bruising, or wounds that do not heal

 - Heart attack or stroke.
 Heart attack and stroke can happen with VOTRIENT and may cause death.

 - Symptoms may include chest pain or pressure, pain in your arms, back, neck or jaw, shortness of breath, numbness or weakness on one side of your body, trouble talking, headache, or dizziness

-- Tear in your stomach or intestinal wall (perforation) or an abnormal connection between two parts of your gastrointestinal tract (fistula).
+- Tear in your stomach or intestinal wall (perforation) or an abnormal connection between 2 parts of your gastrointestinal tract (fistula).

-Symptoms may include pain, swelling in your stomach area, vomiting blood, and black sticky stools
+Symptoms may include pain or swelling in your stomach area, vomiting blood, and black sticky stools